1. Configuration

 }

-Example: OIDC with Google
+Example: OIDC With Google

 Given we’re running our instance of Flipt on the public internet at https://flipt.myorg.com.